"There is a universal and strongly-held belief that the school has improved rapidly under current leadership and is well-placed to improve further"

 In addition to our external validation of May 2019, Reading Girls' School is now performing in the top 1% of all Schools nationally.

-As a resident in the local community for over 20 years, I am very proud to be the Principal of this School, the greatest asset of which is its pupils, who come from over 35 Primary Schools across Reading and beyond.
+I am very proud to be the Principal of this School, the greatest asset of which is its pupils, who come from over 35 Primary Schools across Reading and beyond.

 Everyday is 'open day' at RGS and we encourage all prospective parents to visit us without appointment to see our school in action and speak to our pupils (this open door policy is currently unavailable due to Covid restrictions).
 We do things quite differently to other schools, we strongly believe in what we do and more to the point, have concrete comparable evidence that it is successful.